codecret/next-trpc-drizzle-dashboard/README.md

 - We are using **Next.js 15** with **React 19**.
 - Be cautious when pulling new updates, as changes may introduce breaking changes.
+- tRPC enables seamless communication between the frontend and backend, ensuring a type-safe and efficient development experience.

 ---